Perspective | Republicans won’t be satisfied with overturning Roe

 And perhaps that is the point.
 As we make one step forward, forces are coalescing to ensure that we take two steps back.
 And, based on her measured, steady performance this week, Justice Jackson will have a front-row seat for all of it.

 When pressed about her views of unenumerated rights this week, Jackson insisted that she would follow the court’s precedents.
 In so doing, she was modeling those who came before her, including those in the court’s conservative wing.
-In his 2005 hearing, then-Judge Samuel Alito assured the committee that he, too, would uphold past precedents, noting that the principle of stare decisis, which requires courts to follow past decisions unless compelling reasons warrant a departure, is “important because it reflect[s] the view that courts should respect the judgments and the wisdom that are embodied in prior judicial decisions.”
-Likewise, before his 2018 hearing went off the rails with allegations of sexual assault, then-Judge Brett Kavanaugh agreed, in the face of skeptical glares from pro-choice protesters clad in red handmaiden robes, that Roe and another abortion ruling, Planned Parenthood v.
+In his 2005 hearings, then-Judge Samuel Alito assured the committee that he, too, would uphold past precedents, noting that the principle of stare decisis, which requires courts to follow past decisions unless compelling reasons warrant a departure, is “important because it reflect[s] the view that courts should respect the judgments and the wisdom that are embodied in prior judicial decisions.”
+Likewise, before his 2018 hearings went off the rails with allegations of sexual assault, then-Judge Brett Kavanaugh agreed, in the face of skeptical glares from pro-choice protesters clad in red handmaiden robes, that Roe and another abortion ruling, Planned Parenthood v.
 Casey, were binding precedents that justices were obliged to follow.

-Despite these assurances, since taking their seats as justices, both Alito and Kavanaugh have voted to limit abortion rights since they were sworn in.
+Despite these assurances, since taking their seats as justices, both Alito and Kavanaugh have voted to limit abortion rights.
 At the December oral arguments in the Mississippi challenge, both Alito and Kavanaugh signaled where they stood on the question of upholding the right to abortion.
 Alito likened Roe to Plessy v.
 Ferguson, the infamous decision that enshrined the principle of separate but equal until it was overruled by 1954’s Brown v.
 Board of Education.
 Kavanaugh mused that overruling Roe and Casey would merely return the question of abortion to the states — a “neutral” settlement of a divisive issue.

 The disjunction between the nominees’ assurances at their confirmation hearings and their work as justices should not be surprising.
 Both Alito and Kavanaugh are products of a conservative legal movement that has railed against “unenumerated rights” and has insisted upon the primacy of “text-based” protections for religious liberty and gun rights.
 When she joins the court as a justice, Jackson will be part of a hobbled liberal bloc that lacks sufficient votes to stem the rising conservative tide.

 The Republican senators’ questions reflect the conservative sensibilities that have shaped the court and will undoubtedly shape the post-Roe landscape in the coming years.
-As the sun sets on Roe, he senators’ dogged emphasis on unenumerated rights should worry us.
+As the sun sets on Roe, the senators’ dogged emphasis on unenumerated rights should worry us.
 Rather than resting on their laurels, the conservatives are gathering their resolve.
 And the next set of battles will determine whether we as individuals will be permitted to control the most intimate aspects of our lives.